Deep freeze grips Upper Midwest, more bitter cold to come

 The bitter cold caused administrators in Wisconsin's largest school district to cancel classes, meaning nearly 78,000 students in Milwaukee Public Schools were told to stay home Friday.
 High temperatures in the area were expected to reach just 2 degrees (negative 16.7 Celsius) with a wind chill of minus 23 (negative 20.5 Celsius).

-The wind chill, which describes the combined effect of wind and cold temperatures on exposed skin, is of more concern because frostbite can occur within minutes.
+The wind chill, which describes the effect of wind and cold temperatures on exposed skin, is of more concern because frostbite can occur within minutes.
+Schools also closed because of the cold in western Michigan, northern Illinois, eastern Iowa and other parts of Wisconsin.

+Ice fishing guide Bryan Lang acknowledged that extreme cold was part of his job in northern North Dakota, but he said he felt lucky to have taken Friday off work: the morning temperature was negative 21 degrees (negative 29 Celsius) with a wind chill of minus 42 (negative 41 Celsius).

 The deep freeze caused organizers of the Winter Carnival in Minnesota to cancel several events, including Thursday night's parade through downtown St. Paul.
 In South Dakota, the city of Sioux Falls has closed its six outdoor skating rinks because of the cold weather.

-Even colder temperatures are expected next week.
+The first bout of cold air will strike northern Michigan and bring extreme cold to Ontario, while the second will spin south over the Midwest and through the Great Lakes, Maue said.

+"This is a textbook case of an Arctic outbreak," Maue said in an email, noting that some forecasters are calling the frigid invasions of cold air "Barney" because computer forecast models show them as chubby purple blobs.

 The National Weather Service notes that "potentially historic cold" is possible in northern Illinois starting Tuesday, following several inches of snow, with daytime temperatures below zero and wind chills frequently falling below negative 30 (negative 34.4 Celsius).

+In northern Michigan, the U.S. Coast Guard warned residents of islands in the river connecting Lake Superior and Lake Huron that they could be cut off from ferry service during next week's deep freeze.
+The guard urged residents to stock up on supplies including food and heating fuel.
+Ice-breaking operations were working to keep ferry routes open.

-In Minnesota, Kenny Blumenfeld, a senior climatologist with the Department of Natural Resources' State Climatology Office, noted that the weather there isn't especially unusual.
-He said winter cold snaps on average are an annual occurrence in Minnesota, but extreme cold happens once every three to five years.
+In Minnesota, Kenny Blumenfeld, a senior climatologist with the Department of Natural Resources' State Climatology Office, said winter cold snaps on average are an annual occurrence in Minnesota, but extreme cold happens once every three to five years.

 "It's Minnesota.
 We're supposed to go below zero and spend a lot of time not coming above zero.
 It's part of our winter," Blumenfeld said.